anvi-reorient-genomes

 Usage

-The default usage is simple, which will simply instruct anvi’o to take care of everything de novo,
+The default usage is simple, which will simply instruct anvi’o to take care of everything de novo (during which anvi’o will choose the longest single-contig genome as reference for you),

 anvi-reorient-genomes --fasta-txt fasta-txt \ --output-dir REORIENTED-FASTA-FILES/